Step Entry of Notes

 Piano roll.
 The cursor position advances to the next step automatically.
 The note length is equal to the snap size

-in the Recording panel.
+in the Snap Panel.
 'Line' is useful as the Piano roll Zoom level then controls the note length.

 - Step back: Use the number pad /